 How to Delete a User Profile in Windows 10

 Sometimes deleting your user profile in Windows 10 can solve several issues.
 For example, if your user profile becomes corrupted, if certain apps don’t work anymore, or if you want to reset your profile’s settings back to default, this might help resolve it.
 What’s important to know is how to delete a user profile without deleting your user account.

 In this guide, we will show you how to delete a user profile in Windows 10.
 We will also explain the difference between user profiles and user accounts and how you can delete both of them.

-Difference Between User Accounts and User Profiles in Windows 10
+What is the Difference Between User Accounts and User Profiles